grafana/grafana/docs/sources/alerting/alerting-rules/templates/reference.md

 | [externalURL](#externalurl) | none          | string                 | Returns the external URL of the Grafana server as configured in the ini file(s). |
 | [pathPrefix](#pathprefix)   | none          | string                 | Returns the path of the Grafana server as configured in the ini file(s).         |

-For reference, templating in Grafana is based on the [Prometheus template implementation](https://prometheus.io/docs/prometheus/latest/configuration/template_reference/), allowing the use of Prometheus-like templates in Grafana for formatting alert messages and other components.
+For further context on these functions, note that templating in Grafana is based on the [Prometheus template implementation](https://prometheus.io/docs/prometheus/latest/configuration/template_reference/), enabling the use of these functions and Prometheus-like templates for formatting alert messages within Grafana.

 #### humanize